ABOUT DISCOVER FRANCE

 Payment of the balance:

-The balance will be requested on May 26th, 2021.
+The balance will be requested 60 days prior to departure.
 On receipt of the balance, an email will be sent to you with all the practical information concerning your stay or service: meeting places, times and means of access...

 No-show at the meeting place, abandonment on your part during the stay or the service, do not entitle you to any refund.